-Skyfold offers two continuing education courses approved by AIA, IDCEC, AIBC and the Alberta Association of Architects (AAA) for you and your design studio or architecture firm.
+Skyfold offers three continuing education courses approved by AIA, IDCEC, AIBC and the Alberta Association of Architects (AAA) for you and your design studio or architecture firm.
 Check with your local association for how our courses can count towards your continuing education.
 Presentations are available in-person or via webinar.

 You don’t need to be a member of an association to benefit from these courses.
 Architects and designers outside of the U.S., Alberta and British Columbia who are eager to learn about flexible space solutions and acoustic partitions are welcome to request a Lunch & Learn as well.